Brightcove Native Player for iOS Reference

 // To use the AVPlayerViewController

-mutableOptions[kBCOVAVPlayerViewControllerCompatibilityKey] = @YES;
+mutableOptions[kBCOVAVPlayerViewControllerCompatibilityKey] = true

 // To use the BCOVPlaybackSession's AVPlayerLayer

-// mutableOptions[kBCOVAVPlayerViewControllerCompatibilityKey] = @NO;
+// mutableOptions[kBCOVAVPlayerViewControllerCompatibilityKey] = false

 Advertising